dorkodu/sage/sage.md

 Here we introduce some concepts and terms which you will need to understand well in order to understand and learn more deeply about Sage.
 Actually we do this because you may fall in love with Sage in first sight ;)

+>   #### What sort of protocol is Sage?
+>
+>   Simply a protocol is a set of agreements about how to do something.
+Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing a data exchange layer *(like an API)*.

 ## <a name="4.1">4.1</a> Entity

 Entities are at the core of the type system in Sage.
 You define your data as entities.
 You can think of entities like objects in OOP.

 Each entity can have any number of attributes and acts.
-Attributes are **key-value pairs**, while acts are **methods/functions** (which you can remotely call them in your query to do something, like updating the database).
+Attributes are **key-value pairs**, while acts are **methods/functions** (which you can remotely call in your query to do something, e.g. updating the database).

 - ### Attribute

-    An attribute describes a property of this entity type.
+    An attribute describes a property of an entity.
 An attribute can be *any type* which must be **JSON serializable** *(We will explain this in following sections).*

     An attribute will be retrieved by a resolver/retriever function defined by user, which Sage will pass the query object as a parameter.